A battery energy storage unit at Alliant Energy’s microgrid system in Boaz, WI.

 How does battery storage work?

-Battery storage systems typically charge from the grid when demand is low or directly from renewable resources, usually solar, when generation is abundant.
-They release this energy when demand increases, such as on hot summer or cold winter days.
+Battery storage systems charge from the grid when energy demand is low or directly from wind projects when excess renewable energy is abundant.
+They discharge energy when demand increases, such as on hot summer or cold winter days.
+The ability to capture and store energy to use when needed improves the overall benefit of renewable resources.

 Energy storage FAQ